Last modified November 26, 2025

 Nodes may also get replaced involuntarily, for example if the node becomes unhealthy (for example disk full, out of memory), the cloud provider has a hardware fault, or you are using AWS spot instances that can shut down at any time.
 Therefore, please make sure that your applications can handle pod restarts.
 This topic is too large to cover here.
 Our advise is to research “zero-downtime deployments” and “stateless applications” since with those best practices, typical applications survive pod restarts without any problems.

-When node pool instances need to be rolled, each instance receives a terminate signal from AWS.
+When node pool instances need to be rolled, Karpenter automatically taints, drains, and terminates the nodes.

 Node pool deletion